1edv/evolution/manuscript_code/model/tpu_model/README.md

 This directory contains the files needed to train and evaluate the transformer(TPU) model.
+The notebooks explain the corresponding code in detail.

 <ul>